apache/apisix-website/website/blog/2022/06/14/beeto-with-apache-apisix.md

 - Apache APISIX
 - Beeto
 - the Middle East
+- Traffic
-- Localization
+- Security
-description: This article is based on the sharing made by Hu Lilin (Beeto Platform R&D) at the Apache APISIX Summit ASIA 2022 event, and introduces how the Middle East social software Beeto uses APISIX to achieve localized deployment.
+description: This article is based on the sharing made by Hu Lilin (Beeto Platform R&D) at the [Apache APISIX Summit ASIA 2022](https://apisix-summit.org/), and introduces how the Middle East social software Beeto uses APISIX to achieve localized deployment.
 tags: [User Case]
 ---

-> This article is based on the sharing made by Hu Lilin (Beeto Platform R&D) at the Apache APISIX Summit ASIA 2022 event, and introduces how the Middle East social software Beeto uses APISIX to achieve localized deployment.
+> This article is based on the sharing made by Hu Lilin (Beeto Platform R&D) at the [Apache APISIX Summit ASIA 2022](https://apisix-summit.org/), and introduces how the Middle East social software Beeto uses APISIX to achieve localized deployment.

 <!--truncate-->